- “Move ahead in time to when you have an accident.”

 - “Did that experience make you angry?”

-The regressionist’s primary function is to keep you moving through the experience, to be supportive in the case of abreaction (an emotionally charged event), and to help you process the information so that it’s integrated and useful to you in this life.
+The regressionist’s primary function is to keep you moving through the experience, to be supportive during abreaction (an emotionally charged event), and to help you process the information so it’s integrated and valuable to you in this life.

 Ending Thoughts